TrellixVulnTeam/swahilipython_SCMU/Doc/library/json.rst

    .. method:: default(o)

-      Implement this method in a subclass such that it returns a serializable object for *o*, or calls the base implementation (to raise a :exc:`TypeError`).
+      Implement this method in a subkundi such that it returns a serializable object for *o*, or calls the base implementation (to raise a :exc:`TypeError`).